DKatuk/DKatuk/README.md

 </div>

 - ⚡ **Fun fact about me**:  </br>
-I did an internship in a laboratory where Corona Virus studies were held ( It was in 2018, before the pandemic has started! :')) 👩‍🔬🧬😷
+I did an internship in a laboratory (in Krakow, Poland) where Corona Virus studies were held ( It was in 2018, before the pandemic has started! :')) 👩‍🔬🧬😷

 ### My Skillset
 <div>